lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - MacCulloch, ch.
 17.
 - Luther, "Ninety-five Theses" and *Freedom of a Christian*.
-- **Short writing assignment 5:** What is Luther's concept of Christian freedom?
+- **DUE: Short writing assignment 5:** What is Luther's concept of Christian freedom?
 In what specific ways does Luther emphasize social and moral discipline in an effort to construct a more godly society?
 Write two double-spaced pages.
 Use quotations from the primary sources as evidence in your response.

 ### Tuesday, March 30: The Catholic Reformation